sepsis-omics/tutorials/docs/modules/prokka/index.md

 - Under <ss>Reference genome to display</ss> choose *Use a genome from history*.

 - Under <ss>Fasta sequences</ss> choose <fn>Prokka on data XX:fna</fn>.
-This sequence will be the reference against which annotations are displayed.
+This .fna sequence is the fasta nucleotide sequence, and will be the reference against which annotations are displayed.

 - For <ss>Produce a Standalone Instance</ss> select *Yes*.